openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Format Identifier

-The Credential format identifier is `vc+sd-jwt`.
+The Credential Format Identifier is `vc+sd-jwt`.

 ### Credential Issuer Metadata {#server-metadata-sd-jwt-vc}

 Cryptographic algorithm names used in the `credential_signing_alg_values_supported` parameter SHOULD be one of those defined in [@IANA.JOSE.ALGS].

-The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).
+The following additional Credential Issuer metadata parameters are defined for this Credential Format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `vct`: REQUIRED.
 String designating the type of a Credential, as defined in [@!I-D.ietf-oauth-sd-jwt-vc].